Savvy Separator: Design of Cyclone Separators: Internals and Liquid Levels

 P1 - ΔPGas = P2 (1)

-where ΔHI is the difference in liquid levels inside the cyclone and the vessel.
+where ΔHI is the difference in liquid levels inside the cyclone and the vessel and ρL is the liquid density.

 Assuming the liquid rate is constant, the pressure (P1) inside of the cyclone will increase and push down on the liquid as gas rates increase.
 Gas blowby is a condition when the gas rate is high enough to blow out through the liquid outlet and into the vessel liquid volume.
 The separator problems that may result from blowby are the following: